 There has been a trend to favour shorter-term psychiatric care in general hospitals, and the use of the older hospitals has been changing, for example as a base for psychiatric services rather than a closed institution.

 'Learning disability' refers to a state of delayed intellectual development.
-In the US used to be called "mental retardation", and now is called 'intellectual disability; in Australia it is 'intellectual handicap'.
-Although it is associated with other conditions - a high proportion of people with severe learning disabilities are also severely physically handicapped - most has no physical or organic origin.
+In the US this used to be called "mental retardation", and now is called 'intellectual disability'; in Australia it is 'intellectual handicap'.
+Although it is associated with other conditions - some people with severe learning disabilities are also severely physically handicapped - most has no physical or organic origin.
 (Down's syndrome, probably the best known cause, accounts for only about one sixth of all cases.)
 As people with learning disabilities grow older, they often become sufficiently competent to function in society.

 Because many people have learning disabilities from early childhood, the problems have tended to be constructed in terms of aid to families.
 In practice, the main support for most people with learning disabilities comes, not from the state or even from voluntary organisations, but from families (and in particular women in the families).
 The effect of services is mainly to supplement the care given by the family.